Apple's M1 MacBook Air bests Black Friday pricing following $199 discount

-Amazon is currently offering the latest Apple 13-inch M1 MacBook Air 512GB for $1,099 shipped in all three styles.
-Normally selling for $1,249, today’s offer amounts to $150 in savings while beating our previous Black Friday mention by $1 to mark the second-best price to date.
+Amazon is currently offering the latest Apple 13-inch M1 MacBook Air 512GB for $1,049.99 shipped in all three styles with the price dropping automatically at checkout.
+Normally selling for $1,249, today’s offer amounts to $199 in savings while beating our previous Black Friday mention by $50 to mark the second-best price to date.
 Those looking to get in the M1 game at a lower price point can score the 256GB model for $899, a $100 savings from the usual $999 price tag.

 Whether you missed out on the Black Friday discount or are now just looking to put one of Apple’s latest under the tree, today’s deal is about as notable as they come.
 Centered around the M1 chip, the latest MacBook Air packs a 13-inch Retina display alongside all-day battery life.
 Its pair of Thunderbolt ports are supplemented by up to 512GB of storage and Wi-Fi 6, as well and 8GB of RAM.
 Get a better idea of its performance in our hands-on review, and then head below for more.